Catholic Church and Nazi Germany: Overview

-In Poland, Slovenia and Austria, Nazi persecution of the church was harshest.
-In Austria in particular, the Catholic resistance against National Socialism was active very early on.
-The groups wanted on the one hand, like those around the Augustinian monk Roman Karl Scholz, to inform the population about the Nazi crimes and, on the other hand, to take active robust action against the Nazi system The group around Karl Burian planned to blow up the Gestapo headquarters in Vienna and the group around Heinrich Maier successfully redirected the production sites of V-1, V-2 rockets, Tiger tanks, Messerschmitt Bf 109, Messerschmitt Me 163 Komet and other aircraft to the Allies so that they could bomb more accurately and the war was over faster.
-Maier and his people were in contact with Allen Dulles, the head of the OSS in Switzerland since 1942.
-The group reported to him also about the mass murder in Auschwitz.
-These Catholic groups were radically persecuted by the Gestapo, also because they uncompromisingly wanted to remove the Austrian territories from the German Reich.
+In Poland, Slovenia, and Austria, Nazi persecution of the Catholic Church was particularly severe.
+In Austria, Catholic resistance to National Socialism developed early.
+Some groups, such as those around the Augustinian priest Roman Karl Scholz, sought to inform the population about the Nazi crimes and to organize active opposition to the regime.
+The circle around Karl Burian planned an attack on the Gestapo headquarters in Vienna, while the group led by Heinrich Maier passed information on the locations of production sites for V-1 and V-2 rockets, Tiger tanks, and aircraft such as the Messerschmitt Bf 109 and Me 163 to the Allies in an effort to improve the accuracy of bombing raids and shorten the war.
+Maier's group maintained contact with Allen Dulles, the head of the Office of Strategic Services in Switzerland, from 1942 and reported to him on mass killings at Auschwitz.
+These Catholic resistance networks were harshly persecuted by the Gestapo, in part because they sought the separation of Austrian territories from the German Reich.